 The OTD degree requires completion of 113 semester credit hours.
 Course sequence will be different for individual students.
 Current research suggests large cohorts contribute to high attrition (Bowyer, 2018).
-Split cohorts will support more individualized instruction and distribute the student field experiences across fieldwork sites.
-Terms 1 - 4 are hybrid delivery with content via learning management system and in-person.
+Split cohorts will support more individualized instruction and distribute the burden across fieldwork sites.
+Terms 1-4 are hybrid delivery with content via learning management system and in-person.